Noboru Ishiguro Essay, 1980

 Ishiguro is a legend in the anime world, with a resume that probably outstrips anyone else’s.
 He got into the business well before Yamato and continued long after with his name on everything from Astro Boy to Macross.

-He co-wrote a real-world account of life as an animator titled TV Anime Frontline, which was published in July 1980.
+He co-wrote a real-world account of life as an animator titled TV Anime Battlefront, which was published in July 1980.
 He’d parted ways with Yamato by this time after enduring the punishing blows of Yamato 2 and The New Voyage.
 His main project that year was a color remake of Astro Boy for Tezuka Pro (note: “Pro” is industry shorthand for “Productions”) and Macross was still two years away.

 This is the Yamato chapter from his book, which tells stories never told elsewhere.
 It is being presented here for the first time in English.